Skip to content

 readonly minDuration: number = 0

-Minimum wall-clock ms the scene stays visible before handing off.
+Minimum wall-clock seconds the scene stays visible before handing off.
 Prevents flicker on cached loads.
 Default 0.

 readonly name: string = "loading"